JoinCODED/RJSDemo7-Mobx/README.md

 ```

-12. Add a `getter` method to show what we use the "computed" import for:
+12. Inside the `CounterStore`, add a `getter` method to show what we use the "computed" import for:
 ```javascript
 get double() {
     return this.counter * 2;